riolet/rix/README.md

 ```
 point = Point x, y
 ```
 Identifiers are have their type inferred when they are first used and their type cannot be changed after that.
-In the above example, point gets type Point.
+In the above example, `point` gets type `Point`.

 * Ritchie tries to follow English linguistic constructs, so, most of Ritchie language expressions take the form: